 At the same time, a growing number of states have passed laws banning e-waste from going into landfills and incinerators.
 It’s been estimated that up to 70 percent of the heavy metals in U.S. landfills come from electronics.

-It’s been estimated that e-waste contains more than 75 percent of the environmentally hazardous waste found in landfills.
+Currently, the volume of e-waste that can be recycled properly is less than 20% of the total volume of e-waste generated worldwide each year.
+And it’s been estimated that e-waste contains more than 75 percent of the environmentally hazardous waste found in landfills.

 This is not just an issue in the United States.
 E-waste recycling has actually been done at a higher rate in Europe than in the United States.
 A full-fledged e-waste recycling plant recently opened in Karnataka in South India, a country that generates an estimated 2.5 million tons of e-waste per year.

-That’s a key reason why a proven recycling firm like Great Lakes Electronics Corporation will not only recycle your electronic waste, but also eliminate any worries the owner might have about the data that’s still contained on the old hard drive.
+That’s a key reason why a proven recycling firm like Great Lakes Electronics Corporation will not only recycle your electronic waste but also eliminate any worries the owner might have about the data that’s still contained on the old hard drive.

-Great Lakes Electronics Corporation offers a complete destruction of all drives through their in-house shredder that will grind and chop it into small pieces, making it impossible for someone else to recover personal information.
+Great Lakes Electronics Corporation offers complete destruction of all drives through their in-house shredder that will grind and chop it into small pieces, making it impossible for someone else to recover personal information.

 They can even record the shredding of those drives so anyone interested can watch it being destroyed.